-Complete guide to carbohydrates
+Complete Guide to Carbohydrates

 Steps

-Distinguish simple and complex carbs
+Distinguish between simple and complex carbs

 Choose fiber-rich sources